 Taking good landscape photos can be challenging.
 How often have you seen a beautiful scene, but when you photograph it with your iPhone the image doesn’t do it justice?
 And how many of us actually live in stunning scenery anyway?
-Luckily there are some simple yet highly effective techniques for creating amazing landscape photos even in the most ordinary locations.
+Luckily there are some simple yet highly effective techniques for creating amazing landscape photography even in the most ordinary locations.
 In this tutorial you’ll discover ten secrets for capturing breathtaking landscape pictures with your iPhone, no matter where you live.

 1. Explore Your Region